stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Currently, you can only have 1 itsme app on your device at one moment in time independently of Production, UAT or E2E.

 >**Has itsme app in Prod & UAT different URL-scheme's?**

 On iOS:
 - for enrollment, it's always "be.bmid.itsme://" "
-- for app to app actions, it's based on universal links and these are different for each environment de
+- for app to app actions, it's based on universal links and these are different for each environment depicted in the following table:

 |Environment| URL |
 |--|--|
 | UAT|https://uatmobileapp.sixdots.be/mobile/processAction<br>https://uatmobileapp.sixdots.be/mobile/authorize
 | E2E  |https://e2emobileapp.sixdots.be/mobile/processAction<br> https://e2emobileapp.sixdots.be/mobile/authorize
 | PRD |https://mobileapp.sixdots.be/mobile/processAction  https://mobileapp.sixdots.be/mobile/authorize